adventuremomblog

 If you visit in the winter or early spring you’ll have higher water levels and cold water temperatures.

-If snowmelt in the spring raises the river to over 150 CFS The Narrows can be closed.
-The Narrows also closes if there is a flash flood warning issued and remains closed 2 hours after the warning is lifted.
+The Narrows closes if a flash flood warning is issued and remains closed 2 hours after the warning is lifted.

 The weather in the fall is more ideal but the water temperature is colder and daylight is shorter.